The Crosscut Festival Was Seattle’s Response To A Fast-Changing Region

 Seattle may be best known for two things: endless rain and left-leaning politics.
 (Fine, you can add Amazon and surging housing prices to that list—more on that later.)
-Both were out in full force at the Crosscut Festival, where the regional news website convened a full day of thoughtful conversations with politicians, writers, activists, and pundits.
+Both were out in full force at the Crosscut Festival, where the regional, non-profit news website convened a day of thoughtful conversations with politicians, writers, activists, and pundits.

 Julian Castro, the former Obama-appointed secretary of Housing and Urban Development, and Jay Inslee, Washington state’s governor, were pressed on the prospect of their 2020 presidential candidacies.
 Castro answered with a definite “maybe,” saying his final decision would come after the 2018 midterm elections.
 Inslee sidestepped the question with a joke, saying he’d support California governor Jerry Brown, should he ever choose to run.